 Cost Breakdown for the Everest Base Camp Trek

-The standard cost of the Everest Base Camp ranges from USD 1050 to 1,350 per person.
+The standard cost of the Everest Base Camp ranges from USD 1,149 to 1,399 per person.
 The total cost depends on factors such as the number of people in a group, the time of the year, and the type of accommodation chosen in Kathmandu.
 Larger groups generally enjoy lower costs per person.
 Additionally, opting for a high-end hotel in Kathmandu may increase the overall price of the trek.

 Luxury EBC Trek can cost anywhere from USD 2,000 to 5,000 per person and more.
-Himalaya Trip offers a comprehensive Everest Base Camp Trekking Package at a reasonable rate of USD 1,199 per person.
+Himalaya Trip offers a comprehensive Everest Base Camp Trekking Package at a reasonable rate of USD 1,249per person.
 The total cost depends on factors such as the number of people in a group, the time of the year, and the type of accommodation chosen in Kathmandu.
 Larger groups generally enjoy lower costs per person.
 Additionally, opting for a high-end hotel in Kathmandu may increase the overall price of the trek.
 It’s important to note that the cost is relative and can be better understood by reaching out to us for more detailed information about the Everest Base Camp Trek Cost.

 | Variable | Approximate Price (USD) | Notes |